 CLIMB THE HIGHEST PEAK IN SOUTH AMERICA

 We've built this trip to make sure we provide enough rest days between some of the big pushes to each camp.
-We also leave a two day summiting window to give us every possible chance to get us to the top of Aconcagua.
 While not a technical climb the altitude alone is enough to harden your mountain spirits and adventure bones.
-Don't worry though, our guides are handpicked not only for their knowledge but also their personalities.
-Guaranteed to put a smile on your face even in the most remote locations.
+Don't worry though, our local guides are handpicked for their knowledge and their personalities.
+The trip will also contain a highly experienced and qualified mountain leader from the UK who will be leading the trip.
+Guaranteed to put a smile on your face even in the most remote locations

 YOUR ADVENTURE STARTS HERE

 Anyone with a good level of endurance fitness and a sense of adventure can qualify for this trip providing you have previous experience ideally climbing Mont Blanc, Elbrus or Kilimanjaro or trekking / climbing to altitude heights at 4000 – 5000m.
 Some previous mountaineering experience is essential even though this climb is not technical.

 Aconcagua is the highest peak outside of Asia and determination is needed to keep going to the top.
 Making sure you have a good base fitness level before you arrive will make the climb feel less strenuous and maximise your chances of success.

 Not sure whether you're ready?
 No sweat!
 Drop us an email and we'll be happy to talk it through with you.

 27th Nov - 17th Dec 2022